m-selig/PROFOIL/README.md

 # PROFOIL

-PROFOIL is a computer program for the design of isolated airfoils.
+PROFOIL is a computer program for the inverse design of isolated airfoils.

 ## Compiling PROFOIL and Testing